CalculatedContent/WeightWatcher/README.md

 More details and demos can be found on the [Calculated Content Blog](https://calculatedcontent.com/)

 ## Installation (now with ONNX)
+The onnx support broke the pypi installer...we are working to fix this..for now, please use:

 ```sh
 pip install onnx weightwatcher